idptools/metapredict/README.md

 # metapredict: A machine learning-based tool for predicting protein disorder.

 **Important update** - as of February 15, 2022 we have updated metapredict to V2.0.
 This comes with important changes that improve the accuracy of metapredict.
 Please see the section on the update *Major update to metapredict predictions to increase overall accuracy* below.
 In addition, this update changes the functionality of the *predict_disorder_domains()* function, so please read the documenation on that function if you were using it previously.
+*A write up with more info on this update will be available soon.*

 **metapredict** uses a bidirectional recurrent neural network trained on the consensus disorder values from 8 disorder predictors from 12 proteomes that were obtained from [MobiDB](https://mobidb.bio.unipd.it/).
 The creation of metapredict was made possible by [parrot](https://github.com/idptools/parrot).